anajuliarauber/org-chart/README.md

 - Import CSV files
 - Display organizational chart based on imported data
 - Filter data by month
+- Show the total paid in the month
+- Print the organizational chart

 ## Getting Started